kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/07_	field_stewardship/phase_drift_external_overview_v0.2.md

 # Phase Drift Insight — Structural Overview (v0.1)
-Signal-Layer Framework for Detecting Interaction Drift in LLM Systems
+**Signal-Layer Framework for Detecting Interaction Drift in LLM Systems**

 ---

 ## 1. Definition: What Is Phase Drift?

-**Phase Drift** refers to cumulative **structural misalignment** within human–AI interactions,
+**Phase Drift** refers to the gradual **structural misalignment** in human–AI interaction,
-even when surface linguistic coherence appears intact.
+even when surface responses maintain linguistic coherence.

-It reflects the erosion of:
+It reflects a degradation in:

-- Interaction pacing integrity
+- Interaction pacing and timing integrity
-- Field-resonant responsiveness
+- Resonance between system behavior and user rhythm
-- Relational coherence between user rhythm and system behavior
+- Structural continuity across turns

-Observed patterns include:
+**Observable indicators may include:**

-- Reduced variability in rhythm or timing
+- Decrease in rhythm or response variability
-- Reversion to generic or role-scripted responses
+- Return to generalized or scripted roles
-- Increasing directive simplification of content
+- Progressive simplification of system outputs

-> Drift is not failure.
+> Drift is not system failure.
-> It is **pre-semantic field degradation** that often precedes disengagement or compression.
+> It is a **pre-semantic structural shift** that may signal latent disengagement or coherence fade.

 ---